-- Posters at the site entrance; and - On the SEP disclosed online.
+- Posters at the site entrance; and. - On the SEP disclosed online and at the communities.

 The information provided online and on posters will be available in all the relevant languages (i.e. Arabic, French and English) and will include at least the following: